magic0whi/hexo-blog/source/_posts/zh-cn/computer/vim-usage.md

 ## Amending a Macro

-What if you need to add new actions in the middle of a macro?

-Assume that you have a macro that toggles the first actual word and adding a period at the end of the line, `0W~A.<Esc>` in register a.
 Suppose that between uppercasing the first word and adding a period at the end of the line, you need to add the word "deep fried" right before the word "donut" *(because the only thing better than regular donuts are deep fried donuts)*.

-I will reuse the text from earlier section:
 ```plaintext
 a. chocolate donut
 b. mochi donut